Table of Contents

 – Create or choose engaging visuals

 Facebook has the right to ban your account if you end up building a pile of denied ads, or if your ads receive more complaints, ‘hide posts’ or angry reactions than average.
+If you gloss over the best Facebook ads examples listed above, you would realize that they do not crack jokes at the expense of any race, community, or gender.
+They are focused and often humorous.
+However, they do not insult anyone.
+If your Facebook ad is offensive, there is no doubt that the platform will take it down.

 When we say ‘you can’t resist but copy’, it doesn’t actually mean copy.
 If you copy an ad campaign, you will probably not see the same amount of success that the original creator did and you will also not be recognized as a trusted brand by your followers.
 So get inspired and try never to copy.
+If you are using a common ad layout, that is trending, you must credit the original creator.
+Nevertheless, the best Facebook ad examples are always authentic and original.